 Britain Says Israel's Detention Of Two UK Mps 'Unacceptable'

-LONDON, April 6 (NNN-AGENCIES) - Britain's Foreign Secretary David Lammy said it was“unacceptable” and deeply concerning that Israel had detained two UK lawmakers and denied them entry.
+London: Britain's Foreign Secretary David Lammy said Saturday it was "unacceptable" that Israel had detained two UK lawmakers and denied them entry.

 Yuan Yang and Abtisam Mohamed, from the governing Labour Party, flew from London to Israel but were blocked from entering the country and deported, British media reported.